Ivyratermgwangqa/phishing-risk-detection-project/docs/project_outcomes.md

 - Graph-derived metadata features combined with TI substantially improve discrimination versus naive content- or URL-only baselines.
 - Proper validation (grouped splits by URL/sender and leakage detection) is critical; otherwise evaluation is grossly optimistic.
 - SHAP gives actionable per-sample explanations suitable for analyst workflows; some interactive artifacts require environment-specific handling, so static PNGs are reliable fallbacks.
-- Cross-validated AUC ≈ 0.989 demonstrates model stability but does not replace targeted operational testing (live or simulated email streams).
+- Cross-validated AUC ≈ 0.989 demonstrates model stability.
+Latest test run achieved AUC of 0.9888 with balanced precision-recall trade-off (92.36% precision, 96.32% recall), making it suitable for production deployment where catching phishing attempts is prioritized while minimizing false alarms.
+- The high recall (96.32%) is particularly valuable in phishing detection as it minimizes the risk of malicious URLs bypassing the system.

 ---